gom9000/music-suite/README.md

 <br/><img src="resources/banner-standalone.svg" width="100%" alt="Standalone Banner">

 >**[Floppyti - A MIDI Floppy-Drive Music Player](https://github.com/gom9000/floppyti)**<br/>
->**Type**: Expander Audio | **Status**: Completed
+>**Type**: MIDI Audio Module | **Status**: Completed
 >
->A hardware-based music player that converts MIDI-IN messages into musical notes by controlling the stepper motor movements of a standard floppy disk drive.
-The system features a bare-metal implementation on a PIC 16F6x8 microcontroller and custom hardware designed to interface the MIDI protocol directly with the drive's mechanical controller.
+>A hardware-based MIDI instrument that converts MIDI-IN messages into musical notes by controlling the stepper motor of a standard floppy disk drive.
+The system features a bare-metal implementation on a PIC 16F628 microcontroller and custom hardware designed to interface the MIDI protocol and the drive's mechanical controller.

 >**[The Bank Side of The Genesis](https://github.com/gom9000/the-banks-side-of-the-genesis)**<br/>
 >**Type**: Music Sheet | **Status**: Ongoing